BastiTee/electrify.me/README.md

 ### Settings file

-The setting files, that you can read/write via the options will look like this:
+The setting file that you can read/write via the command-line options will look something like this:

 ```
 {